yash9439/Qdrant-GoogleCloud-RAGApplication/README.md

 4. Upload the generated embeddings and associated metadata to the Qdrant cluster.
 5. Generate text with a language model (e.g., GPT-4, Gemini Ultra) by passing the retrieved documents as context.

-Refer to the [documentation](docs/README.md) for detailed instructions and code examples.

 ## Contributing